Affiliate Marketing Downsides: Is It Still Worth It?

 Business closed

 Businesses go broke all the time.
-For the ones that survive, they are often changing their marketing plans.
+For those that survive, they often change their marketing plans.

 Because it’s so fluid, I stopped using third-party affiliate programs years ago.